Plastic Pyrolysis Plant

 03 Plastic Pyrolysis Oil Collection

 The oil gas enters the manifold, and heavy particles of the oil gas will be liquefied and dropped into the heavy oil tank.
-The light oil gas will be liquefied into fuel oil by the condenser and reserved in the fuel oil tank.
+The light oil gas will be liquefied into fuel oil by the condenser and stored in the fuel oil tank.

 04 Combustible Gas and Solid Residues Recycling